The locus of points of the Hilbert scheme with bounded regularity: Hilbert functors with bounded regularity

 \section{Hilbert functors with bounded regularity}

 In the following we fix a field $k$.
-All rings will be $k$-algebras and all the schemes will be schemes over $k$.
-Moreover we fix an integer $n$ and an admissible Hilbert polynomial $p(t)$ for projective subschemes in the $n$-dimensional projective space $\PP^n$ over the field $k$.
+All rings will be Noetherian $k$-algebras and all the schemes will be locally Noetherian schemes over $k$.
+Moreover, we fix an integer $n$ and an admissible Hilbert polynomial $p(t)$ for projective subschemes in the $n$-dimensional projective space $\PP^n$ over the field $k$, and let $N(t):=\binom{n+t}{n}$, $q(t):=N(t)-p(t)$ and $r$ be the Gotzmann number of the polynomial $p(t)$.